 T +33 1 55 04 17 83

-Estelle Jégou is a senior associate in the Competition, EU Law and Economic Regulation practice of White & Case in Paris.
+Estelle Jégou is counsel in the Competition, EU Law and Economic Regulation practice of White & Case in Paris.

 Estelle represents and assists clients in relation to anti-competitive practices, competition litigation, merger control, antitrust risk management and distribution.
 Her experience covers a wide range of sectors including banking, consumer products, luxury goods, chemicals, pharmaceuticals, energy and retail trade.

 She is a member of the French Association of Competition Law Practitioners (APDC).

 Before joining White & Case in 2016, Estelle worked for several years in the competition departments of two international law firms in Paris.